 What is the difference between FOSS and Open Source?

-You’ll often come across terms FOSS and open source.
+You’ll often come across the terms FOSS and open source.
 They are often used interchangeably.

 Are they the same thing?
-It is difficult to answer in yes and no.
+It is difficult to answer yes and no.

-You see, the term ‘free’ in FOSS is confusing for many as people incorrectly assume that it as free of cost.
-Enterprise executives, higher ups and decision makers tend to focus on ‘free’ in Free and Open Source.
+The term ‘free’ in FOSS is confusing for many as people incorrectly assume that it as free of cost.
+Enterprise executives, higher-ups and decision makers tend to focus on ‘free’ in Free and Open Source.
 Since they are business people focused on making money for their company, the term ‘free’ works as deterrence in adopting the FOSS principles.

 This is why a new organization named Open Source Initiative was created in the mid 90s.
 They removed the ‘Free’ from Free and Open Source Software and created their own definition of open source. and their own set of licenses.

 The term ‘open source’ got quite popular specially in the software industry.
 The executives are more comfortable with Open Source.
-The adoption of open source grew rapidly and I believe removal of ‘free’ term did play a role here.
+The adoption of open source snowballed and I believe the removal of the ‘free’ term did play a role here.

-This As I explained in the article what is Linux Distribution, the FOSS/open source concept played a big role in the development and popularity of Linux.
+As I explained in the article, what is Linux Distribution, the FOSS/open source concept played a big role in the development and popularity of Linux.

-I tried to explain the concept of FOSS and open source in simpler terms in this jargon buster article.
-I have tried to avoid going too much in detail or technical accuracies.
+I explained the concept of FOSS and open source more straightforwardly in this jargon buster article.
+I have tried to avoid going into too much in detail or technical accuracies.

-I do hope you have a better understanding of this topic now.
-If you have got questions or suggestions, feel free to leave a comment and continue the discussion there.
+💬 I do hope you have a better understanding of this topic now.
+If you have questions or suggestions, feel free to comment and continue the discussion there.